weblineindia/React-Native-Picker-View/README.md

 ## Need Help?

-We also provide a free, basic support for all users who want to use this ReactNative Picker View in their software project.
+We also provide a free, basic support for all users who want to use this ReactNative Picker View component in their software project.
 In case you want to customize this Picker View to suit your development needs, then feel free to contact our [ReactNative developers](https://www.weblineindia.com/hire-react-native-developers.html).

 -----